Abhi-R0211/ImageProcessing/USEME.md

 - Description: Calculates the intensity of the image by averaging the RGB components.
 - Usage: intensity-component <image-name> <dest-image-name>
 - Usage with split: intensity-component <image-name> <dest-image-name> split <split-percentage>
-- Usage with mask: intensity-component <image-name> <dest-image-name> <masked-image-name>
+- Usage with mask: intensity-component <image-name> <masked-image-name> <dest-image-name>
 - Example:
   - intensity-component test output
   - intensity-component test output split 50
+  - intensity-component test mask output
 - Conditions:
     - Note: Image must be loaded before running this command.
     - If the user is using the split option, the user should provide a valid percentage (1–100).